All of our trips will occur during the Spring 2021 semester or Spring break 2021 which is from

 Service will spread throughout the spring semester - In this service project we will spend time learning primarily about sustainability and how it is used in different facets of daily life.
 One unique way we will look at it is through the lens of coffee farming in Costa Rica.
 Additionally, we will look to see how natural disasters affect these sustainability measures and how living a more sustainable life can work to mitigate these large scale environmental changes.

 Indigenous Rights and Education

-The significant portion of service will occur during spring break - This is a hybrid virtual and in-person, health precautions yielding, service experience that focuses on indigenous rights and education.
+The significant portion of service will occur during spring break.
 We will focus on the rights of indigenous populations across the United States more generally, the indigenous groups that live in the DC, Maryland, and Virginia area, and advocacy for indigenous rights, access, and educational opportunities.

 If you have any questions about the Alternative Breaks program or any of the service experiences, please contact [email protected]